maitag/peote-view-origin/README.md

 ###Peote View - 2D OpenGL Render Library

-This library is coded in [Haxe](http://haxe.org) programming language with [Lime](https://github.com/openfl/lime),
+This library is coded in [Haxe](http://haxe.org) programming language sugar together with pure stable [Lime](https://github.com/openfl/lime) haxelib.
-and much use of [flashdevelop](http://www.flashdevelop.org/) tool.

-To use with javascript inside webbrowser look [here](https://github.com/maitag/peoteView.js).
+-> to use inside "webbrowser" look [here](https://github.com/maitag/peoteView.js).

 ####Build [Samples (^_^)](http://maitag.github.io/peote-view/)

-- edit sample and check [peoteView.lime](https://github.com/maitag/peote-view/blob/master/peoteView.lime#L10)
+- check [peoteView.lime](https://github.com/maitag/peote-view/blob/master/peoteView.lime#L10) to see what will be compiled
 - build with: `lime build peoteView.lime linux` ( | html5 | windows | android | raspi | rpi | ...)
+- start new sample and play around

-####Why this lib ?
+####Why this tool ?

-- simple API to scroll and zoom into massive gfx-2d-tiles
-- handle imagedata and procedural shadercode simple and easy
+- handle imagedata and procedural shadercode equal
+- power of haxe-lime multiplatform code generation ( haxe -> cpp+js+java+.. )
 - better sync over network by element-indices (to avoid deep object-serialization)
+- simplify opengl-usage (using power of 3d accelerated hardware in other Dimensions;)
 - transition-rendering by gpu-shader to reduce cpu->gpu datatransfer (more time for game-logic on cpu)
-- power of haxe-lime multiplatform code generation ( haxe -> cpp+js+java+.. )

 ####How to use